mootools/mootools-core/Docs/Types/DOMEvent.md

 * alt           - (*boolean*) True if the user pressed the alt key.
 * meta          - (*boolean*) True if the user pressed the meta key.

+#### Pointer event properties:

+See [w3.org](http://www.w3.org/TR/pointerevents/#pointerevent-interface) for more information.
+Additional properties available for pointer events (if supported).

+* pointerId     - (*number*) A unique identifier for the pointer causing the event.
+* width         - (*number*) The width in CSS pixels of the contact geometry of the pointer.
+* height        - (*number*) The height in CSS pixels of the contact geometry of the pointer.
+* pressure      - (*number*) The normalized pressure of the pointer input in the range of (0,1).
+* tiltX         - (*number*) The angle (in degrees, in the range of -90, 90) of the pointer between the Y-Z plane.
+* tiltY         - (*number*) The angle (in degrees, in the range of -90, 90) of the pointer between the X-Z plane.
+* pointerType   - (*string*) The device type that caused the event.
+Generally 'mouse', 'pen' or 'touch'.
+* isPrimary     - (*boolean*) Inidicates if the pointer represents the primary pointer of this pointer type.

 ### Examples:

 	$('myLink').addEvent('keydown', function(event){